 The Global Humanitarian Operations Manager will make decisions on RRF project proposals within two days after submission and upon the endorsement by the ACT Regional Representative.
 GHOM will also inform the members of the RRF approval and non-approval of the applications.
-Upon approval, the regional humanitarian programme officer publishes the approved RRF and setup an inception meeting with the requesting member(s).
+Upon approval, the regional humanitarian programme officer will publish the approved RRF and set up an inception meeting with the requesting members(s).

 The Emergency Steering Committee (ESC) will not be activated for RRF applications.
-However, if a request for an appeal proposal is not endorsed by the ESC, may advise the member/s to access the RRF instead.
+However, if a request for an appeal proposal is not endorsed by the ESC, they may advise the member/s to access the RRF instead.
+Proposals endorsed by the ESC are still subject to the eligibility criteria and approval.